What you need to know

 There are a few cases where we don’t advise you study abroad.
 For example, if you’re studying a degree that includes integration of a professional qualification (e.g. Dip.Ed), or where there’s incompatibility with programmes abroad for a full semester (e.g. Nursing).

 There is a minimum academic requirement for applying, so you’ll need to achieve marks of at least 50 from the start of your degree.

-There’s just one application form to fill in, which we make available in October each year.
-It’s the same application form for both Erasmus+ and non-European exchange programmes.
+There’s just one application form to fill in, which we make available in October each year after the annual International Opportunities Fair.
+Current students can access further information on the internal website.

 The application process starts in October every year.
 You’ll be able to apply during the first semester of your second year and study abroad during your third year.
 You can only study abroad in Year 3.

 Get your application in early, as it’s a very popular programme and there are limited places.
 You’ll be chosen based on your academic results, strength of your application and outcome of a short interview.
 From there, our expert team will guide you through the process to help you prepare for your adventure and make the most of your time overseas.

 See our tips for making the most of your time studying abroad.